Le Corbusier's Five Points of Architecture

-Le Corbusier's Five Points of Architecture is an architecture manifesto conceived by architect, Le Corbusier.
-It outlines five key principles of design that he considered to be the foundations of modern architectural discipline, which would be expressed though much of his designs.
+Le Corbusier's Five Points of Architecture is an architecture manifesto conceived by architect Le Corbusier.
+It outlines five key principles of design that he considered to be the foundations of the modern architectural discipline, which would be expressed through much of his designs.

-First published in the artistic magazine, L'Esprit Nouveau (trans.
-The New Spirit); it then appeared in Le Corbusier’s seminal collection of essays, Vers une architecture (trans.
+It first appeared in the artistic magazine L'Esprit Nouveau (trans.
+The New Spirit), then in Le Corbusier's seminal collection of essays Vers une architecture (trans.
 Toward an Architecture) in 1923.

 Five Points of Architecture

-Developed in the 1920s, Le Corbusier’s ‘Five Points of Modern Architecture’ (French: Cinq points de l'architecture moderne) are a set of architectural ideologies and classifications that are rationalized across five core components:
+Developed in the 1920s, Le Corbusier's 'Five Points of Modern Architecture' (French: Cinq points de l'architecture moderne) are a set of architectural ideologies and classifications that are rationalized across five core components: